• Skip to primary navigation

 We are going to start by listing what you would typically find in the frozen section.

 The selection of seafood may vary quite a bit depending on where you live.
 Stores in California are obviously closer to the ocean so fish is easier to get there as opposed to living in Nebraska.
-This matters more with fresh fish than frozen but I still did find more frozen fish options in states closer to the ocean.
+This matters more with fresh fish than frozen but I still did find more frozen fish options in states closer to the ocean as I think in general people tend to eat more fish overall if they live closer to the ocean.

 Wild Alaskan Cod$19.99 for 2 lbs